 When these are in place and working well, change can start to happen - for individual people and in their wider communities.
 That is why these are at the core of all our projects.

-There are other, more specific factors that each have a clear connection to how long we live and how long we live in good health.
+There are other, more specific building blocks that each have a clear connection to how long we live and how long we live in good health.
 The main ones are:

 - Jobs and income: good working conditions, fair contracts, stable employment, a Living Wage.